joshghent/wireguard-aws/README.md

 # Install and use AWS-based Wireguard
-Scripts automate the installation and use of Wireguard on AWS with Ubuntu Server 18.04
+Scripts automate the installation and use of Wireguard on AWS with Amazon Linux 2

 ## How use